QHarshil/SemanticSearch-Java/architecture.md

 - Implements pagination and filtering

 #### Embedding Service
-- Interfaces with OpenAI API for text embeddings
+- Interfaces with an embedding provider for text embeddings
 - Implements retry logic and circuit breakers
 - Caches common embeddings
 - Handles batching for efficiency